Skip to main content

 4. Submit receipts for reimbursement.

 These grants generally do not cover tuition for degree programs, but can cover one course’s tuition covering a particular topic the clergyperson seeks out, or toward a certification/license.
 Travel and lodging costs related to a continuing education/formation experience can also be covered by the MEF grant.
-Continuing Formation Grant Application – 2023
+Use this form to apply for a continuing formation grant.

 While continuing education/formation for appointed clergy is mandated by The Book of Discipline, the Board of Ordained Ministry believes that it should be a self-motivating desire for each clergy member to grow and develop one’s leadership and skills.
 The following details the Board of Ordained Ministries policies and also the resources to support clergy in their efforts toward lifelong learning.
 If you have questions, please contact the Formation committee chairperson (Contact Info).